clutch2sft/rtshark-deployment/README.md

 TODO:

-Add addtional auth methods to the app to remove static authentication passwords Allow capture interface selection
+>Add addtional auth methods to the app to remove static authentication passwords
-Allow online edit of filter ip's
+>Allow capture interface selection
-Address the option to not install a bridge when you want capture on a stick
+>Address the option to not install a bridge when you want capture on a stick

 I developed rtshark-app with the specific purpose of facilitating on-site network diagnostics and remote monitoring, particularly for scenarios requiring a portable and deployable packet capture solution.
 This application is optimized for devices like the Orange Pi R1 and Raspberry Pi, which are ideal for situations where a compact, yet capable, network analysis tool is necessary.